fujizelly/fujizelly/README.md

 I act as my pony ocs, so it's often a roulette on how I act

-> hi oomfs i got restricted from the 18+ server, haha...
+> hi oomfs i got restricted from the 18+ server, haha... and if you're hella curious, im biologically a female